JanusGraph/janusgraph/docs/basics/common-questions.md

 concurrent transactions.
 See [JanusGraph Cache](cache.md) for more information.

-## JAMM Warning Messages

-When launching JanusGraph with embedded Cassandra, the following warnings may be displayed:

-`958 [MutationStage:25] WARN  org.apache.cassandra.db.Memtable  - MemoryMeter uninitialized (jamm not specified as java agent); assuming liveRatio of 10.0.
-Usually this means cassandra-env.sh disabled jamm because you are using a buggy JRE; upgrade to the Sun JRE instead`

-Cassandra uses a Java agent called `MemoryMeter` which allows it to measure the actual memory use of an object, including JVM overhead.
-To use [JAMM](https://github.com/jbellis/jamm) (Java Agent for Memory Measurements), the path to the JAMM jar must be specific in the Java javaagent parameter when launching the JVM (e.g.
-`-javaagent:path/to/jamm.jar`) through either `janusgraph.sh`,
-`gremlin.sh`, or Gremlin Server:

-    export JANUSGRAPH_JAVA_OPTS=-javaagent:$JANUSGRAPH_HOME/lib/jamm-{{ jamm_version }}.jar

-## Cassandra Connection Problem

-By default, JanusGraph uses the Astyanax library to connect to Cassandra clusters.
-On EC2 and Rackspace, it has been reported that Astyanax was unable to establish a connection to the cluster.
-In those cases, changing the backend to `storage.backend=cassandrathrift` solved the problem.

 ## Elasticsearch OutOfMemoryException

 When numerous clients are connecting to Elasticsearch, it is likely that